 Ranch Dressing Mix

-- To a bowl, add the buttermilk powder and the remaining ingredients.
+- In a small bowl, combine the buttermilk powder and seasonings.
 Whisk to combine.
 Store in the refrigerator in an airtight container.
 This recipe yields approx. ⅔ - ¾ cup mix.

 Nutrition